 As your interest grows, and the conversation goes deeper, you will invariably inquire about the values and principles on which St. Edward's University stands.
 That's when you'll learn about the Center for Ethics and Leadership.

 The first step in the evolution of ethics is a sense of solidarity with other human beings. ~Albert Schweitzer

 St. Edward's: Reflection and Change

-Since then, the Center for Ethics and Leadership has stepped forward, challenging us all with important questions about ethics and leadership, such as, How might we best translate our beliefs about morality so as to lead a life of human flourishing?
+The Center for Ethics and Leadership was established and continues to challenge students, faculty and staff to answer the important questions about ethics and leadership, such as how can our beliefs about morality lead to a life of human flourishing?

 Programs and Activities

 As a student at St. Edward's University, you'll find the Center for Ethics and Leadership at work both visibly and behind the scenes:

 - Fusion Discussion Groups: These lunchtime discussions are open to students, faculty and staff to discuss diverse and distinct perspectives on important and relevant issues of our time.

 - Speaker Series: Experts in fields of study associated with ethics and leadership are invited to campus to speak with students, faculty and staff to initiate a dialogue on topics of global interest.

 - Passion & Civility Debate Tournament: This annual tournament brings students from every major together to debate issues that affect our world.
 The goal is to offer debate topics that are passionately argued, but with civility and respect for one’s opponent.